Dyslexia / Dysgraphia – Specialist Tutors

-Teachers qualified to teach dyslexic / students with learning difficulties undertake further specialist training.
-Therefore it is important to ensure that tutors you pick are suitably qualified to teach you/your child.
+Teachers qualified to teach dyslexic students with learning difficulties take further specialist training.
+Therefore it is essential to ensure that tutors you pick are suitably qualified to teach you/your child.

 There are many private tutors who work from home in the evening.
 Lessons take place after school.
 If you want to find a tutor, word of mouth is the best recommendation.

-If you are look for a specialist tutor, please make sure they:
+If you are looking for a specialist tutor, please make sure they:

 * Are suitably qualified with a SpLD qualification.